Welcome to Saigon – a tireless city!

-Luckily, on arriving at the outskirts of Saigon, we were told to swap to another bus for District 1.
-Otherwise, it would have been a nightmare to get to the hotel from the Ben Xe Mien Tay (southern bus station) in peak hour traffic.
+Luckily, on arriving at the outskirts of Saigon, we were instructed to swap to another bus for District 1.
+Otherwise, it would have been a nightmare to get to the hotel from the Ben Xe Mien Tay (southern bus station) and during peak hour traffic.

 Saigon – better known as Ho Chi Minh City (HCMC)

 For me, Saigon sounds much more romantic and passionate, conjuring up exotic images from days gone by.
 Perhaps this view stems from its tumultuous history.
 So, I’ve stuck to Saigon throughout my Vietnam posts.

 Apart from the chaotic madness of Saigon’s roads, this city of around 7.5 million inhabitants is vibrant and always awake, it seems.